ealib/node-mdaemon-api/docs/status.md

 ## Introduction

-Please, note that only _some_ functions available in the official [MDaemon® SDK](md-sdk) are available to Node.js via `node-mdaemon-api` but many more are not yet implemented.
+Please, note that only _some_ functions available in the official [MDaemon® SDK](md-sdk.md) are available to Node.js via `node-mdaemon-api`, but many more are not yet implemented.

 ## v23.5.3-alpha.30 Exports